ANZAzureDevs/New-Breakpoint/S02E05LiveQandA.md

 During the recorded demonstration, Graeme simply deleted the session cookies his browser was holding which contained the issued tokens for his user session.

-### ❔ Tokens over HSTS more secure
+### ❔ Tokens over HSTS more secure?

- requirement to ensure JWTs remain secure
+Given the nature of how JWTs are served to clients, and the sensitive data they contain, it is best practices to only provide tokens over TLS/SSL.
+HTTP Strict Transport Security (HSTS) ensures that servers only provide responses to clients over secured HTTP connections which means using HSTS in your solution helps meet these best practices.
+HSTS isn't required, but it does help be ensuing the connection is only ever secure.

 ### ❔ How to configure CORS for logout to fix issue "origin has been blocked by CORS policy" in oidc / msal flow?